Amy Sloane: M.Ed. in Training & Development Portfolio

 Performance Consulting (group project) provided me with the opportunity to immediately apply my learning of human resource development and performance improvement research-based practice in an organizational setting.
 I gained skills to assist organizations in analyzing their behavior, and to design programs that change or improve human performance.

-Needs Assessment and Task Analysis Consulting (group project) allowed me to learn through experience how to analyze organizational performance needs in order to identify real-world solutions for real-world problems.
+learn through experience how to analyze organizational performance needs in order to identify real-world solutions for real-world problems.
 The dynamics of my group also demonstrated the importance of good communication, collaboration and effort in organizational development efforts.

 Ethics in the Workplace and Academia Exams required me to analyze ethical issues and consider theory-based approaches to the solving of ethical dilemmas.
 As a result, I am able to better articulate my own morals and values, and help organizations develop greater ethical and social responsibility.